 Minnesota PFAS Laws

-According to the new legislation: Unless the commissioner of Agriculture determines that the use of intentionally added PFAS is a "currently unavoidable use" the MDA is directed to:
+According to statute: Unless the Commissioner of Agriculture determines that the use of intentionally added PFAS is a "currently unavoidable use" the MDA is directed to:

-• not register any pesticide product, fertilizer, soil and plant amendment, or agricultural liming product that contains intentionally added PFAS beginning January 1, 2032.
+- not register any pesticide product, fertilizer, specialty fertilizer, soil and plant amendment, or agricultural liming product that contains intentionally added PFAS beginning January 1, 2032.

-The MDA will allow pesticide registrants to use the usual discontinuation process (Minn.
-Stat.
-18B.26 Subd.
+The MDA will allow pesticide registrants to use the usual discontinuation process (MINN.
+STAT. §18B.26 Subd.
 6) for products containing intentionally added PFAS provided the process is initiated with enough time for the product to be in full cancellation status by the appropriate deadline.
-If no information is submitted for products with intentionally added PFAS they will go into cancellation status upon reaching the applicable timeline.
+If a CUU exemption is not obtained by the registrant by the appropriate deadline, products with intentionally added PFAS will go into cancellation status upon reaching the applicable timeline.
 No discontinuation will be allowed after the statutory deadline.

-In accordance with the Pesticide Registration Law (Minn.
-Stat.
-18B.26 subd 1(c)), applicators who purchase products, which have had their state registration cancelled, can continue to use these products in accordance with label directions for a period of two years following the cancellation.
+Anyone who purchased products which have had their state registration cancelled can continue to use these products in accordance with label directions for a period of two years following the cancellation (MINN.
+STAT. §18B.26 Subd.
+1(c)).

 A recording of the webinar from August 7, 2024, has been posted to the MDA's YouTube Channel, Regulation of Pesticide Products Containing Intentionally Added PFAS.

-The registrant or manufacturer of products sold, offered for sale, or distributed for sale in the state of Minnesota that contains intentionally added PFAS is required to report.
+For pesticide products, the registrant of any products sold, offered for sale, or distributed for sale in the state of Minnesota that contain intentionally added PFAS is required to report.

-If more than one entity meets the definition of manufacturer, the Department will consider the party who controls the formulation of the product to be the manufacturer.
+For fertilizers, specialty fertilizers, soil and plant amendments, and agricultural liming products, the manufacturer of any products sold, offered for sale, or distributed for sale in the state of Minnesota that contain intentionally added PFAS is required to report.
+“Manufacturer” is defined in MINN.
+STAT. §18C.005 Subd.
+19(a).
+If more than one entity meets the definition of manufacturer, the MDA will consider the party who controls the formulation of the product to be the manufacturer.

-Any product sold, offered for sale, or distributed for sale in Minnesota that is currently regulated or registered by the MDA that contains intentionally added PFAS must be reported.
-This includes pesticides, fertilizers, specialty fertilizers, soil amendments, plant amendments, and agricultural liming materials.
-Packaging for these products must be reported to the Minnesota Pollution Control Agency should it contain intentionally added PFAS.
+Any product sold, offered for sale, or distributed for sale in Minnesota that is currently regulated or registered by the MDA and contains intentionally added PFAS must be reported to the MDA.
+This includes pesticides, fertilizers, specialty fertilizers, soil amendments, plant amendments, and agricultural liming products.
+If packaging for these products contains intentionally added PFAS, it must be reported to the Minnesota Pollution Control Agency (MPCA).
+All other PFAS-containing products are regulated by the MPCA.

-According to Minnesota law, beginning January 1, 2026, registrants and manufacturers must annually provide a statement that a product contains no intentionally added PFAS or, for products that contain intentionally added PFAS, the following information must be submitted:
+According to Minnesota law, beginning January 1, 2026, pesticide registrants and manufacturers of fertilizers, specialty fertilizers, plant and soil amendments, and agricultural liming products must annually provide a statement that a product contains no intentionally added PFAS or, for products that contain intentionally added PFAS, the following information must be submitted:

-• the amount of each PFAS in the product, identified by its name, chemical structure, analytical methods, chemical abstracts service registry number, or other unique method approved by the commissioner; and
+- the amount of each PFAS in the product, identified by its name, chemical structure, chemical abstracts service registry number, or other unique method approved by the commissioner; and

 The law only requires information on product ingredients that meet the Minnesota definition of PFAS be submitted.
 CSFs will not be required for PFAS reporting.